ostis-ai/sc-machine/docs/scs/scs.md

 </table>

 <hr/>
-Compound identifier of an edge builds as a sentence in SCs-level 2, but without `;;` separator and inside brackets `()`: `(<element> <edge> <element>)`.
+Compound identifier of an edge builds as a sentence in SCs-code level 2, but without `;;` separator and inside brackets `()`: `(<element> <edge> <element>)`.
 So that allows to simplify usage of an edge as a source or target of another one.